 Q: How are the fish shipped?

 A: We used to ship from Minnesota, but now we have a new more centrally located facility in Nebraska to keep freight costs low.
-The fish are already individually frozen and packaged together in a plastic bag and placed in an insulated styrofoam box and blocks of dry ice are added then stored in a refrigerated area before the shipper arrives.
+The fish are already individually frozen and packaged together in a plastic bag inside a cardboard box.
+Then placed in an insulated styrofoam box with blocks of dry ice and then stored in a refrigerated area before the shipper arrives.
 We have continually improved our packaging since 2006 and have improved every year.

 Q: If I ordered on Thursday, where is my fish?

 A: We clearly note in the ordering section that we ship we don't ship Thursday through Sunday (OK, some overnights on Thursday) as well as on your receipt.
 We do this so that the fish will never have to sit in a warehouse over the weekend and spoil.
 Also we need time to process the orders and get them ready for the shipper to pick up.
 For example, an order placed on Tuesday will ship on Wednesday, but an Economy order placed on Wednesday afternoon won't ship until the following Monday or Tuesday.
 It's not because we are slow--this is done to insure that your product arrives fresh.
 However, exceptions do happen, please call if you need something different and I may be able to accommodate.